Soldier 'thought he would get £120k payout'

 The prosecution alleges Mr Cilliers sabotaged his wife's main and reserve parachutes, causing them to fail during a jump at the Army Parachute Association at Netheravon, Wiltshire, on Easter Sunday 2015.

-Mrs Cilliers, described as "a highly experienced parachutist and parachute instructor", survived the jump with broken ribs and a shattered pelvis.
+Mrs Cilliers, described as "a highly experienced parachutist and parachute instructor", survived the 4,000ft (1,220m) fall, which has been described by experts as "a miracle".

 Now largely recovered from her injuries, Mrs Cilliers remained standing throughout her testimony.